-FDSC 1410 - Food and Our Well Being (3 credits)
+FDSC 1410 - Scientific Study of Food (3 credits)

 This introductory food science course deals with current questions and concerns about foods.
-The student will consider food composition, effects of food processing, food labeling, diet, degenerative diseases and general health.
+The student will consider food composition, effects of food processing, food labeling, diet, degenerative diseases, and general health.
 The student will become familiar with foods and food industry.
 (3 lect.)